-The Holiday Inn brand means you know what you're getting - nicely furnished rooms, service and one that comes recommended for family-friendly stay.
-If your kids have time on their hands, channel their creativity towards t-shirt painting (shirt and colouring paint provided) or a colouring session (colour pencil, crayon and drawing sketch provided).
+The Holiday Inn brand means you know what you're getting - nicely furnished rooms, service and one that comes recommended for a family-friendly stay.
+If your kids have time on their hands, channel their creativity towards t-shirt painting (shirt and colouring paint provided) or a colouring session (colour pencils, crayons and drawing sketch provided).
 Before you and your missus whisk off to the nearby bar, holler a babysitter for a small fee and keep the kids occupied with free board games like snakes and ladders, chess, checkers and Monopoly.
 Did we also mention that kids get to eat for free?

 Tucked away at the Beach Wing is the Kids Suite fitted with a king-sized bed, two bunk beds and a pull out bed.
 Let your kids have their say with their preferred themes like Treasure Island, Jungle or Space.
-The little ones can also score free access to the in-room Playstation 3 for a friendly sibling rivalry.
+The little ones can also score free access to the in-room Playstation 3 for friendly sibling rivalry.

 Parkroyal's Family Room perfectly fits a family of four (two adults and two kids) and you'll have the view of Malacca Straits from the room's private balcony.
-Other amenities include a king-sized bed and two twin beds, ensuite bathroom, in-room movies and fully-stocked mini bar.
+Other amenities include a king-sized bed and two twin beds, en suite bathroom, in-room movies and fully-stocked mini bar.